You can easily find good information about all these thing online. University Extension services are particularly useful.

 There are useful books about sheep, too, of course.
 When I was starting out in sheep, I constantly referred to Storey's Guide to Raisning Sheep, by Paula Simmons and Carol Ekarius, and Raising Healthy Sheep (Second Edition), by Dr. Cleon V. Kimberling and Gerilyn Parsons.
 (I grew up on a sheep farm in Australia, but I guess I wasn't paying attention to the serious stuff back then.)

 Sheep equipment vendors like Premier1Supplies.com often contain good general sheep information on their websites, and looking at all their products, such as fencing and feeders, will give you good ideas for DIY projects.

-I am also happy to share, in my Blog below, things I've learned along the way, and what works for me.
+I am also happy to share, in my Blog below (if I can fix the technical hitches), things I've learned along the way, and what works for me.
 Every farmer and every farm is different, with different characteristics, advantages, disadvantages, constraints and tolerances.
 Some of my practices may work for your farm, others may not.
 As an increasingly elderly woman (born 1951), I am particularly interested in ways to save labor and simplify operations!
 I have opinions about everything and perfect solutions for nothing, meaning that I'm constantly tweaking my methods.

 Questions?
 Call, text, or email: